sanskrit/raw_etexts_english/blogs/manasataramgini/2017-07-16_the-ramayae1b987a-and-a-para-ramayae1b987a-in-numbers-ii-evolving-early-indo-aryan-warfare.md

 +++
-title = "The Rāmāyaṇa and a para-Rāmāyaṇa in numbers-II: Evolving early Indo-Aryanxa0warfare"
+title = "The Rāmāyaṇa and a para-Rāmāyaṇa in numbers-II: Evolving early Indo-Aryan warfare"

 +++
 This article might be read in as a continuation of [this earlier